Back

 Pricing and Availability

-The XGIMI Titan was released at a price of $3,999.
-As of the announcement, the price and release date for the Titan Noir Max have not been disclosed.
-The Titan model, which utilizes a 0.78-inch DMD chip (in contrast to the Horizon 20 series' 0.47-inch chip), has received limited reviews, with one French projector website issuing a positive rating.
+For context, the XGIMI Titan was released at a price of $3,999.
+As of the announcement at CES 2026, the official price and release date for the Titan Noir Max have not been disclosed.
+The original Titan model, which notably utilizes a larger 0.78-inch DMD chip (in contrast to the 0.47-inch chip found in the Horizon 20 series), has received limited reviews, with one French projector website issuing a positive rating.